michaelreinhard/mlrefined/README.md

 [![Demo Doccou alpha](https://j.gifs.com/o2AJjA.gif)](https://youtu.be/yy1otucCYVM)

-A video tutorial illustrating how Newton's method works via use of the demo code (convex_newton_surrogate and nonconvex_newton_surrogate) - these illustrate the basic concepts underlying Newton's method applied to minimizing both convex and nonconvex functions.
+Below is a video tutorial illustrating how Newton's method works via use of the demo code (convex_newton_surrogate and nonconvex_newton_surrogate, which you may find here) - these illustrate the basic concepts underlying Newton's method applied to minimizing both convex and nonconvex functions.
 Some principles from the chapter are briefly described before jumping into the code.

 [![Demo Doccou alpha](https://j.gifs.com/zpql9q.gif)](https://www.youtube.com/watch?v=LLc-N3jgj7U)